MiniGameWorlds/MiniGameWorld/resources/devWiki/making-3rd-party-guide.md

 - Use `Listener` for handling events

 ## MiniGameEvent
-- All minigame events extends `MiniGameEvent`
+- All minigame events extend `MiniGameEvent`
 - `MiniGameStartEvent`: Called when a minigame starts
 - `MiniGameEventPassEvent`: Called when a event passed to a started minigame
 - `MiniGameFinishEvent`: Called when a minigame finished